How Melanie Georgacopoulos Is Reinventing Pearl Jewelry

 Pearls are officially back.
 No longer the single strands found in your grandmother’s jewelry box, the trend right now is modern and minimal.
 And there’s perhaps no one cultivating that look more creatively than the young Greek-born, London-based talent Melanie Georgacopoulous.
 With a background in silversmithing and sculpture, she brings an artistic approach to her jewelry line that challenges traditional concepts with boundary-pushing contemporary pearl designs.

 Dicing, slicing, and stacking are just a few of her inventive methods.
 For her Royal College of Art graduation collection in 2007, she caused a stir for slicing a pearl in half.
 Now, some of her boldest earrings and necklaces feature wedges cut from freshwater pearls that reveal the magical inner treelike rings.
 She also creates minimal cuffs and rings crafted with mother-of-pearl-tiles and a single pearl discreetly embedded on the side.
-Here, Georgacopoulos shares her thoughts on the lustrous mineral.
+Georgacopoulos will be showcasing new designs with Objet d’Emotion at PAD London from September 30-October 6.
+Ahead of the fair, Georgacopoulos shares her thoughts on the lustrous mineral.

 Why did you choose to start working with pearls, and what is it that continues to fascinate you most about them?